 Filter validation - Good to know

 The following sub-pages should highlight some aspects about filter validation and provide an overview.
-Further information can also be found in our Blog about filter validation (currently only in german), where updates will be posted from time to time.
+Further information can also be found in our Blog about filter validation, where updates will be posted from time to time.

 In this article the requirements for filter validation according to the PDA 26 report are presented.